BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

-		webpage: UI bugfixes with no wifi & no existing survey data; fix "File is xxxk" (endlessly) added with any keypress r2	makefile: bugfix for removal on routers without USB devices; modded&added Cezary patch for gzipped compressed OUIs.js survey.sh: fixed Nspeed*streams printing out as integer (report from user mikhnal) */
+		webpage: UI bugfixes with no wifi & no existing survey data; fix "File is xxxk" (endlessly) added with any keypress r2	makefile: bugfix for removal on routers without USB devices; modded&added Cezary patch for gzipped compressed OUIs.js survey.sh: fixed Nspeed*streams printing out as integer (report from user mikhnal) r3	js: move AssembleNoiseFloor to run after wifi is up & chfrq is present; fix endless appending "Updating" when wifi is down
+*/